ansible-collections/overview/collection_requirements.rst

 * All CI tests MUST run against every PR & commit to the repo.
 * All CI tests MUST run regularly (nightly, or at least once per week) to ensure that repos without regular commits are tested against the latest version of ansible-test from each ansible-base/ansible-core version tested.

-All of the above can be achieved by using the following GitHub Action template , see `example <https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_
+All of the above can be achieved by using the following GitHub Action template, see `example <https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_.

 FIXME to write a guide "How to write CI tests" (from scratch / add to existing) and put the reference here.